-Turquoise was believed to protect the wearer if he or she fell and to signal an approaching disaster by breaking into several pieces.
+This gemstone was believed to protect the wearer if he or she fell and to signal an approaching disaster by breaking into several pieces.
 Horses that wore the stone were protected from the bad effects of drinking cold water after exertion (ibid. page 109).

-Skepticism regarding the seeming magical powers of stones like turquoise has been voiced throughout history.
+Skepticism regarding the seeming magical powers of stones has been voiced throughout history.
 One such example occurred during the reign of Emperor Charles V (who ruled over the Holy Roman Empire from 1519 to 1556 A.D.).
 When Charles asked a court jester, "What is the property of the turquoise?" he got the following response.

 "'Why,' replied he (the jester), 'if you should happen to fall from a high tower whilst you were wearing a turquoise on your finger, the turquoise would remain unbroken'" (ibid. page 24)